What are you looking for?

 Non-private scheduled tours are more affordable than booking a private safari.
 However, private safaris offer a more exclusive, tailored experience.

-In Rwanda transport is usually done in a luxury 4×4 vehicle with a private guide.
-I can be more affordable if shared with another couple – or if you are travelling as a small family.
+In Rwanda, transport is usually done in a luxury 4×4 vehicle with a private guide.
+It can be more affordable if shared with another couple or if you are travelling as a small family.
 Our safari experts can help you find the right option suited to your travel needs.

-Enhance your Rwanda safari with additional activities such as golden monkey tracking, birdwatching in the lush forests, a cultural tour of Kigali, a visit to the Ellen DeGeneres Museum or hike to Dian Fossey’s grave.
+Enhance your Rwanda safari with additional activities such as golden monkey tracking, birdwatching in the lush forests, a cultural tour of Kigali, a visit to the Ellen DeGeneres Museum, or a hike to Dian Fossey’s grave.
 These activities typically range from $20 to $200 per person, depending on the nature and duration of the experience.
-The Virunga Mountains offer breathtaking views and are a premier location for hiking and gorilla trekking.
+The Virunga Mountains offer breathtaking views and are a premier location for hiking and mountain gorilla trekking safaris.

 The cost of permits for gorilla trekking is the most significant expense in Rwanda at $1,500 per person.
-If you are going Chimpanzee tracking permits are also a key consideration, set at $150 per person for 2025.
+Chimpanzee trekking permits are also a key consideration, set at $150 per person for 2025.
 Park entry fees for other activities generally range from $30 to $100 per person, depending on the location and duration.

 Factor in the cost of international flights to Kigali, as well as domestic transfers between parks and lodges.
 Internal flights within Rwanda are available but typically cost between $200 and $400 per person each way, depending on the distance.